What is our primary use case?

 How was the initial setup?

 My experience has been one to four weeks as the ideal time frame.
-However, living and learn how well the process was understood and documented, there can be certain gaps which would only become evident during the testing phase, not otherwise.
+However, depending on how well the process was understood and documented, there can be certain gaps which would only become evident during the testing phase, not otherwise.

-Depending on the number of bots that you have to create and the number of the complex processes along with the given budget and timelines that you have in mind, the number of developers range from one to multiple developers.
+# Resources: Depending on the number of bots that you have to create and the number of the complex processes along with the given budget and timelines that you have in mind, the number of developers range from one to multiple developers.
 The resources that you really need are developers because they are people who will be coding.
 Otherwise, from an ownership standpoint, we need some subject-matter expertise for the process.
 The people who are subject-matter experts will be needed on a part-time basis for the developer to be able to map the process well and be able to create their technical design.
-Also, the SMEs will be dependent upon the number of processes and complexity.
-It could be from one to multiple people.
 Then, you will need a technical master who creates the technical documentation of how it will be coded.
 The number of technical masters again depends upon the processes and complexity along with the corresponding number of developers.

 The deployment team may not be very big.
 You need just the developers and a design architect, mostly two people.
 All the other people come and go per the requirement stage of the deployment.
 There might be people who are there only for consultation.
 Some people might be there only to approve the solution.
 Whenever you bring in automation, it has to be reviewed, monitored, and assessed from the organization's standpoint.
 There might be people who are just doing approvals for this process deployment in case it's a very complex project, and then there is a project manager.
 Otherwise, sometimes the technical design person doubles up as a project manager too.